7 Safety Features Every Family Home Should Have

 There is no question about it.
 Smoke alarms play a crucial role in detecting a fire within your home and every year they save thousands of lives around the world.

-As fires can start in several ways, including electrical wiring, cooking accidents, flammable liquids and gas-related explosions, it is critical to have a state-of-the-art smoke alarm in your home that can alert you of any impending danger.
+As fires can start in several ways, including electrical wiring, cooking accidents, flammable liquids, and gas-related explosions, it is critical to have a state-of-the-art smoke alarm in your home that can alert you of any impending danger.
+For more tips on essential home safety features, you might want to check out these Melbourne electricians you can trust.

 Overall, optical smoke alarms (sometimes referred to as photoelectric smoke detectors), are seen as more reliable than ionisation models because they are a bit faster at detecting slow-burning or smouldering fires that produce a lot of smoke.
 They also are less likely to make false readings.